Latitude Festival 2026 Guide

 By train

 The most convenient station for the festival is Halesworth.
-There’s no direct service from London; if travelling from London, you’ll normally change at Ipswich.
+There is no direct service from London; if travelling from London, you will normally change at Ipswich.
 Useful hubs to plan around are London Liverpool Street, Ipswich and Norwich.

 By car